 - National ownership

 - Alignment with the programming of countries and existing structures

 - Inclusion in the national policies

 - Reinvestment of the seed capital provided by the programme

 Strategies for LFI partnerships

-The LFI mechanism relies on partnership and cooperation with a large number of various international and national stakeholders in order to maximize the impact of the programs and ensure that the interventions are harmonized.
+The LFI mechanism relies on partnership and cooperation with a large number of various international and national stakeholders in order to maximize the impact of the programmes and ensure that the interventions are harmonized.
 It completes the efforts of other partners, including the other UN agencies, the private sectors, national and sub-national governments, national and international development agencies as well as the civil society.

-At the national level, the approach allows the institutionalization of the funding mechanisms and facilitates the increase in national governments’ ownership and from the country programs of the UN.
+At the national level, the approach allows the institutionalization of the funding mechanisms and facilitates the increase in national governments’ ownership and from the country programmes of the UN.
 The expertise of the F4F technical team for crucial advice on mobilizing private and domestic finance and increase the local business environment is thus essential.

-At the global level, the LFI mechanism allows to each a variety development partners from the private sector and foundations carrying innovative methods which have direct interests in the building of inclusive market networks and supply chains.
+At the global level, the LFI mechanism allows each a variety development partners from the private sector and foundations carrying innovative methods which have direct interests in the building of inclusive market networks and supply chains.